FAQ

 Q: I didn’t get selected.
 Will I have other opportunities?

-A: If you were not selected in October, your name will be retained for the drawing in early December.
-If you are not selected at all in 2023–24, the opportunity for future participation will depend upon the continuation of the project in future years.
+A: Yes.
+We will be selecting participants periodically through early December, so if you are not selected early in the season, your name will be retained for subsequent drawings.
+If you are not selected at all in 2024–25, the opportunity for future participation will depend upon the continuation of the project in future years.

 Q: Does it cost anything to participate in duckDNA?